stride3d/stride-docs/en/manual/scenes/entities/index.md

 ## Create an entity in Game Studio

-You can open the entity creation menu by pressing the ➕ icon at the top of the hierarchy or right clicking anywhere in the hierarchy or scene view.
+You can open the entity creation menu by pressing the ➕ icon at the top of the entity tree or right clicking anywhere in the entity tree or scene view.

 TODO: IMAGE